-There is enough food in the world to feed all of us–and yet 815 million of us go hungry.
+There is enough food in the world to feed all of us–and yet 124 million people went hungry in 2017.
 Compared to fighting mysterious viruses or incurable diseases, health improvements through proper nutrition can be remarkably quick.
 Yet children die from malnutrition day after day.
 Speaking with Suzanne Brinkmann, Senior Nutrition Advisor for International Medical Corps, one quickly gets a sense of how maddeningly simple the solutions can be and yet how stubbornly elusive they remain.

 “It can be tough some days, especially when you lose a child,” Suzanne says with evident pain.
 “But on good days, you see all the improvements of a child who has come into a stabilization center needing intensive care and improving dramatically over the course of even a matter of days…” Her voice brightens.
 “It feels really great.”
 Then she pauses and sighs, her voice dipping again.
 “But it can also feel really awful knowing the conditions the child is returning to and that—unless there are interventions with food security and water and hygiene and health care—we’re just spinning our wheels.”